The Vision

 Instruction will be provided through a partnership between LINC, Inc. and Cape Fear Community College.
 Classes and training will take place at the boarding school.
 In addition, field trips, community service, hands-on skills development, and other enrichment will be provided.

-School applicants will be required to have attained a 7th grade reading proficiency prior to admittance.
+School applicants will be required to have attained an 8th grade reading proficiency prior to admittance.
 All students in a cohort will concurrently follow the same academic and skills curriculum, with special interests or needs assessed on a student-by-student basis and be dependent upon the capability of the teaching staff and the constraints of a 14-month program period.
 Upon graduation of a cohort, a new cohort of 12 students will begin the program.
 The school will run throughout the year, with 14 consecutive months, rather than on a traditional school year calendar.

 The size of the cohorts is dictated by the capacity of the facility.